-Some books are evergreen: no matter how often you read them over, you’ll get something new out of them every single time.
-Plus, there’s something super-comforting about reading a familiar story, knowing its characters inside out and chuckling at your favourite joke for the fiftieth time.
+Some books are evergreen: no matter how many times you read them, you’ll find something new that you never saw before.
+Plus, there’s something super-comforting about re-reading a familiar story, knowing its characters inside out and chuckling at your favourite joke for the fiftieth time.
 Often, we form our impressions of these books in childhood, and returning to them later gives us a nostalgic rush.
 Other times, it might be a book that strikes us as so significant, so funny, so insightful, so relevant, or so heartbreaking that we can’t help but return to it time after time.
 To celebrate these beloved books, this week on Keeping Up With The Penguins we’ll take a look at seven books you can read over and over again.

 We Are All Completely Beside Ourselves – Karen Joy Fowler